LinuxLibrary/Python/Notes/MITOCW-Notes/01-OCW_6-0001/06-Recursion-and-Dictionaries.md

 		- Recursive step
 			- Think how to reduce problem to a simpler/smaller version of same problem
 		- Base case
-			- Keep reducing problem unSl reach a simple case that can be solved directly
+			- Keep reducing problem until reach a simple case that can be solved directly
 			- When b = 1, a*b = a

 	- **FACTORIAL**